Programs and Services

 Rent subsidy is available to help with rental costs.
 This benefit is not available to homeowners, residents in public housing or people receiving income assistance at this time.

 Community led housing planning activities across the Northwest Territories.

-Emergency repair funding that is available year-round for situations like freeze-ups and furnace failures.
+Funding is available year-round for emergency situations like freeze-ups and furnace failures.